ivanresearch/nmsu_ijcai_2020/ReadMe.txt

 This is the code repository for paper 7636 that we submitted to IJCAI 2020.
 The paper title is "A new attention mechanism to classify multivariate time series".

-Due to the limited space of the GitHub repository, we only put the processed data of five datasets here.
-The processed data of the other datasets can be downloaded from google drive link: https://drive.google.com/open?id=1eMLQIjDCvMIBs_BHDZAmb37MnlywxgyT.

-There are 14 datasets used in this paper.
+This paper uses 14 datasets.
 Each dataset contains two files: train.txt and test.txt.

+For the 7 smaller datasets (file size is less than the GitHub limit, 100M), we directly put the processed data of these datasets in the data folder.
+For the 7 larger datasets (whose size is larger than the GitHub limit, 100M), we put the processed data of these datasets at google drive.
+These files can be downloaded from: https://drive.google.com/open?id=1eMLQIjDCvMIBs_BHDZAmb37MnlywxgyT

 1. Prerequirments:
     The project is writen using Python 2.7.
     The following packages are required to run this project:
-    1.1. tensorflow-gpu-1.15.0
+    1.1 tensorflow-gpu-1.15.0
     1.2 scikit-learn 0.22.0
     1.3 numpy 1.17.3